kiwiirc/kiwibnc/src/tools/readme.md

 Run recover.js in the background, then start recover_worker.js. recover_worker.js will read the messages sent from the sockets process and record its value.
 When recover_worker.js is started and a previous value has been recorded, it will check that the next value read is as expected.
+Kill the recover_worker.js process at will to be sure it continues reading the expected message back on startup.

 ~~~
 $ node src/tools/recover.js